David R. Olson: The "say-mean" distinction and the Theory of Mind

 In the 1970s, Olson began a research program on children's understanding of language and meaning, advancing the claim that young children fail to make a distinction between what is "said" and what is "meant."
 This led to a program of research on children's awareness of language and their understanding of mind.
-Along with Janet Astington, Alison Gopnik, and Lynd Forguson, Olson conducted pioneering work on the origins of the concept of belief and intention that led to the publication of the volume "Developing Theories of Mind" (Edited by Astington, Harris, and Olson), (CUP, 1988).
+Along with Janet Astington, Alison Gopnik, and Lynd Forguson, Olson conducted pioneering work on the origins of the concept of belief and intention that led to the publication of the 1988 volume Developing Theories of Mind.
 See Astington, 2000 for an account of research in this period.

 The cognitive implications of literacy

 Psychologists had traditionally seen writing as a tool for making speech transportable through space and time, a simple cipher for representing speech.
 Consequently, learning to read and write was seen as acquiring a skill for translating sounds into written signs.
 The accepted pedagogy was that of repetition and training.
 Olson's work, along with that of Emilia Ferreiro and others, has helped to shift the understanding of reading and writing acquisition from skills to be acquired into concepts to be understood.